DandelionSprout/adfilt/.github/CONTRIBUTING.md

 Additionally, I'll only write and test fixes for these sites and not brand new entries:
 * The Verge

+### Version dates in pull requests

+If possible, change the `!
+Version:` date if you're making a pull request, into the date where the pull request is submitted to me.
+If the existing date is the same as the submission date, increase its `v` number by one instead.

 ### Other